Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ## Spell Prism

 When you reach level 11, you are able to refract different elements and spells when mirroring them, using your skill to find common factors between each spell.
-When you use your Spell Mirror feature, you can pick different spells, as long as one of the following conditions is true:
+When you use your Spell Mirror feature, you can pick different spells, as long as one of the following ailments is true:

 - All of the spells you selected share the same element (meld spells count as both elements)
 - All of the spells you selected are part of the same cycle (for example, all the _meld_ or _spray_ spells form a cycle)